ellennickles/xphoto-s23/week6/README.md

 ### PART 2 • [READ](https://drive.google.com/drive/u/1/folders/1bp6ZJ3krohBmhxB699nj1edjueV8w-EO) & RESPOND

 - Two (2) readings
-  - Read "[Classified Content](https://drive.google.com/drive/u/1/folders/1bp6ZJ3krohBmhxB699nj1edjueV8w-EO)" by Mimi Ọnụọha
+  - Read "Classified Content" by Mimi Ọnụọha
-  - Read “[The Pig and the Algorithm](https://circulationexchange.org/articles/Pig_and_Algorithm.html)” by Kate Palmer Albers
+  - Read “The Pig and the Algorithm)” by Kate Palmer Albers
 - Respond
   - In your own words, what is the main message or argument of each essay?
 How are they similar or different in their messages?
 What evidence or examples